-Perfect for a weeknight meal!
-This easy Paleo Meatloaf is made with ground beef, onions, carrots and a variety of delicious herbs and spices, and is topped off with a paleo dairy free gravy.
+This easy Paleo Meatloaf is made with ground beef, onions, carrots and a variety of delicious herbs and spices, it’s Whole30 compliant too.

 This post contains Amazon affiliate links